Weekly Fellow Conference:

-- Follow Up Conference: under the supervision of Dr. Donna Garey, Director of the High Risk Infant Follow-Up Program.
+1. Follow Up Conference: with the team from High Risk Infant Follow-Up Program.

-- Placental pathology conference: led by placental scientist Dr. Mana Parast
+3. Placental pathology conference: led by placental scientist Dr. Mana Parast.

-- Neonatal video resuscitation review (bi-weekly): a recognized quality improvement activity of the UCSD Medical Center during where we review videos of resuscitations performed in the last two weeks.
+7. Neonatal video resuscitation review (bi-monthly): a recognized quality improvement activity of the UCSD Medical Center during where we review videos of resuscitations performed in the last two weeks.
 This experience allows all members of the resuscitation team to further develop resuscitation skills and discuss procedures and team activities.